AI Image Gives Extra Fingers / Bad Hands

 How to spot it: Read your prompt for any phrase that puts two hands together or wraps fingers around something thin (pen, microphone, phone edge).

-3. No negative prompt for hand artifacts
+3. No negative prompt or hand embedding (SD / Flux family)

 4. Subject angle hides the wrist

 When the wrist is occluded, the model has no anchor for hand size or rotation.
-Extreme upward or downward angles make this worse.
+Extreme upward or downward camera angles make this worse.

 How to spot it: Trace from each finger back toward the body.
 Can you find the wrist?
 If not, the anchor is missing.